ecssiah/lifetrack/README.md

 # LifeTrack

-This application keeps track of longterm progress towards life goals.
-It is based on the pomodoro technique, which involves short periods of focused work on a single task with regular breaks in between.
-The application allows a user to gain levels towards a particular goal.
+This application keeps track of longterm progress towards life goals using levels.
+It is based on the pomodoro technique, which involves short periods of focused work on a single task with regular breaks.

 # Usage